HL7/coordinated-registry-network/source/pages/crn-overview.md

 ###  WHT CRN Project Data Elements

-This section outlines the data elements that need to be collected by each of the registries to achieve the specific project goals.
+This section outlines the data elements that will be collected by each of the registries to achieve the specific project goals.

-At the time of creation of this IG, the list of data elements have not been finalized, however an initial list of data elements have been identified by registries dealing with different women's health conditions and therapies and the links to the spreadsheets capturing these data elements are present in the table below.
+The data element list is called as the [Common Data Elements](https://drive.google.com/file/d/1GGRZOJcLBAW_p_czcfaSe7xAirs8KPw6/view?usp=sharing) (CDEs) for the CRN project.
+The list of data elements may change as the project progresses, pilots are completed and new use cases are added, however the above spreadsheet is the consensus approved CDE list for the project.

-**Note: The list of data elements are just a draft and are not final and hence are excluded from the ballot**
+**Note: The list of data elements were curated by NLM working with the various registries and FDA Clinical Working Groups.
+The below table contains data element lists provided by different working groups which helped in creating the final CDE list.**

 | FDA Clinical Working Group Name  | Initial List of Data Elements Identified for WHT CRN project |
 :----------------|-------------------------------------------------------------:|